SwantikaD/Series-Cap-Bank-Test-Script/README.md

 2. Communication Errors
-    If the instrument connects but fails to communicate (i.e., all 3 retry attempts fail):
+    If the instrument connects but fails to communicate (i.e., 2 retry attempts fail):
     - Power cycle the instrument and rerun the script.
     - If the issue persists, use Keysight Command Expert(CE) to reset the instrument:
         - Install Keysight Command Expert.